John Senyonyi: Background and education

-Work history
+At Makerere

 In 1978, Senyonyi returned to Uganda and began lecturing at Makerere University, the largest and oldest of Uganda's public institutions of higher education.
 He left to study in Australia, between 1979 and 1984, returning to continue teaching at Makerere.

+As an evangelist

 He left Makerere in 1988 and for 13 years, until 2000, he traveled the world preaching the gospel with an organisation called African Evangelistic Enterprise.
 He traveled mainly within Africa and in the United States, but also in Europe.

+At Uganda Christian University

 In 2001, he joined Uganda Christian University as the University Chaplain.
 Two and half years later, in 2003, he transitioned to Deputy Vice Chancellor for Finance and Administration.
 Three years after that, in 2006, he was appointed to the newly created position of Deputy Vice Chancellor for Development and External Relations.
 He served in that capacity until September 2010 when he was appointed Vice Chancellor of Uganda Christian University; the second Vice Chancellor in the history of the institution.

+Retirement

 In 2020 he retired from the University service as the second Vice Chancellor since the University's inception.
 He remains in the service of God and the church as an active Evangelist.
 He is married to the Canon Dr. Ruth Senyonyi who has also served the church for many years as the provincial Mothers Union President for the Church of Uganda.